San Pedro Island (Chile): Flora and fauna

-There are numerous species of indigenous birds that inhabit this region.
 Isla San Pedro is home to Chucao tapaculos (Scelorchilus rubecula), black-necked swans (Cygnus melancoryphus), slender-billed parakeets (Enicognathus leptorhynchus), pelicans, cormorants (Phalacrocoracidae), and Chilean pigeons (Patagioenas araucana).
-In addition, the southern pudú which is the second smallest deer in the world can be found on the island.
+In addition, the southern pudú which is the second smallest deer in the world can be found.
 Several species of whales have been sighted around the Chiloé Archipelago, including blue whales and southern right whales which are critically endangered.
 In addition, sea lions, sea otters, penguins, and dolphins can be seen from Isla San Pedro.

 Charles Darwin visited Isla San Pedro in 1834 and later wrote of his experience in The Voyage of the Beagle.
 It was on the island that Darwin first collected the now critically endangered Darwin's fox (Lycalopex fulvipes).
 This was the first specimen ever collected and was donated to the Zoological Society of London.
 Darwin also wrote about his failed attempts to climb the summit of San Pedro due to an impenetrable forest.

 The Chiloé Archipelago’s original vegetation is Valdivian temperate rain forest, a forest with a dense understory and a large variety of mosses and ferns.
 Isla San Pedro consists of approximately 16,000 acres filled with dense hardwood trees.

-Types of trees that exist on the island include the Luma apiculata, the Ciprés de las Guaitecas (Pilgerodendron), the Drimys winteri (winter's bark or canelo - Mapuche sacred tree), the Nothofagus dombeyi (Dombey's beech, coigue, coihue, or coigüe (from koywe in Mapuche language), and the Fitzroya cupressoides.
+Types of trees that exist on the island include the Luma apiculata, the Ciprés de las Guaitecas (Pilgerodendron), the Drimys winteri (winter's bark or canelo - Mapuche sacred tree), the Nothofagus dombeyi (Dombey's beech, coigue, coihue, or coigüe [from koywe in Mapuche language]), and the Fitzroya cupressoides.
 There are also numerous types of trees on the island, including apple, cherry, and Chilean rhubarb (Gunnera tinctoria), known as nalca.
 Chicha, a local alcoholic beverage, was made from these apples by the original inhabitants through a process known as maja.

 The national flower of Chile, the copihue (Lapageria rosea), can be found on Isla San Pedro.
 Purple thistles are also common on the island.